 New power analyses mirroring the original ones were then conducted using this new meta-analytic effect size.
-These suggested that a much larger number of participants is required in future IRAP studies than recommended by Vahey et al. (2015).
-For example, although Vahey et al. (2015) make sample size recommendations for several different analyses and designs, it is most frequently cited for the specific recommendation of N > 37 to detect a first-order correlation (alpha = 0.5, one-tailed, 80% power; e.g., Kavanagh et al. 2022).
+These suggested that a much larger number of participants is required in future IRAP studies than recommended in Vahey et al. (2015).
+For example, although sample size recommendations for several different analyses and designs were reported in Vahey et al. (2015), it is most frequently cited for the specific recommendation of “N > 37” (i.e., to detect a first-order correlation, alpha = 0.5, one-tailed, 80% power; e.g., Kavanagh et al. 2022).
 The sample size recommendation based on the updated meta-analytic effect size is N > 273 for a one-tailed correlation, and 346 for the much more commonly used and less liberal two-tailed correlation.
 It is worth noting that between 0% and 2.1% of published original research using the IRAP has included sample size meeting these criteria, according to a recent systematic review of IRAP research published between 2006 and 2022 (188 studies in 150 publications, median N = 41, range = 9 to 210: Hussey, 2023).